jhpyle/docassemble/_docs/docker.md

 Using your own SSL certificates with [Docker] requires that your SSL certificates reside within each container.
-There are several ways to get your certificates into th:
+There are several ways to get your certificates into the container:

 * Use [S3](#persistent s3) or [Azure blob storage](#persistent azure)
   and upload the certificates to `certs/` in your bucket/container.